 Will there be more Circus Mirandus stories?

-A sequel to Circus Mirandus called The Bootlace Magician will be coming on October 1, 2019.
+A sequel to Circus Mirandus called The Bootlace Magician is coming on October 1, 2019!
 It’s my favorite thing I’ve ever written, and I hope you’ll love it, too!

 After that…The Bootlace Magician stands on its own, but I do have ideas for one more big adventure for Micah, Jenny, and all the other characters.
-My outline for it makes me think it would be a duology (two books).
+My outline for it makes me think it would be a duology.

-In the meantime, Tumble & Blue (a story about two kids who’ve been cursed by an alligator in the Okefenokee Swamp) is out now.
-And I’ve also got a MG science fiction book in the works.
+In the meantime, Tumble & Blue is out now.
 Check back here or follow me on social media for updates!

 The rest of this FAQ page is full of SPOILERS for Circus Mirandus!
 Careful what you click on!